PhysicsRemotelab/documentation/_pages/rlab-api.markdown

 ```
 npm run seed
 ```
-If API is running correctly, then it is possible to see documentation of all available API endpoints on following route
+If API is running correctly, then it is possible to see Swagger documentation of all available API endpoints on following route
 ```
 http://localhost:4000/api/
 ```